jonathannasci/projetoIntegrador4/mugen/readme.txt

 things you can do to improve its performance.
 You can change these options in data/mugen.cfg.

-Close other applications
-  Closing other CPU or memory-intensive applications may speed up M.U.G.E.N.
+i.
 Use the most efficient video mode
-  Running in a window can be slow on some systens.
+   Running in a window can be slow.
 Try running in fullscreen.
-Set FullScreen = 1 in mugen.cfg.

-Set a smaller resolution
-  Try 640x480 or 640x360 if MUGEN is running too slowly in HD resolutions.
+   Look under [Video Linux] in data/mugen.cfg.
+Also, running MUGEN as root may improve video performance.

+ii.
+Select the correct resolution
+   M.U.G.E.N is meant to run under 320x240 in 16-bit colour.
+   Anything larger or in a different bit depth may decrease the speed.

+iii.
+Turn off stretching
+   If you find you cannot run in 320x240, you can choose 640x480 and keep the "stretch" option off.

+iv.
 Turn off shadows
    You can turn shadows off to speed up drawing.
 Look in data/mugen.cfg and set the "DrawShadows" option under [Config] to 0.

+v.
+Turn off sound or music
+   Playing music during the game takes up CPU power.
+This is true especially for MP3s.
+To turn off the background music, open data/mugen.cfg and set "PlayMIDI" and "PlayMP3" to 0.
+   To turn off all sounds and music, set "Sound" to 0.
+You can also use the -nosound command line option to disable sounds, or the -nomusic option to disable music only.

+vi.
+Disable your joystick
+   Some joysticks may cause slowdown in M.U.G.E.N.
+You can disable your joystick in the Options menu from within the game, or run with the -nojoy option.

+vii.
 Use frameskip
    Auto-frameskip is enabled by default.
 The game will not draw some frames in case the computer is not fast enough, and this helps maintain a constant game speed.
    If you'd like to run at a constant framerate, you can hit Ctrl-F repeatedly to adjust the frameskip.
 It will switch from "auto" to "skip none" to "skip 1" to "skip 2" and then back to "auto".
    This works only when you are in the fight screen.

+viii.
 Free up memory
    Memory may be swapped to the hard disk when you run low, and this will severely impact performance.
 See the next section on how to reduce memory usage.

+ix.
 Disable precaching
    If you find the game slows down too much when loading in the background, you can disable precaching.
 This will increase load times, however.
-Under [Misc], set precache = 0.
+Under [Misc], set precache to 0.